rehierl/node-tree-outliner/3-3-0-design-4.md

 Note that, if the above statement would not be true, then there would consequently be no definition for the term "descendant".
-That is, because the definition of "descendant" is also based upon the construction of a semantically consistent path.
+That is, because the definition of "descendant" is also based upon the definition of a semantically consistent path.
 In addition to that, the term "descendant" is used to define the term "ancestor".